Yachting

 Sardinia

-Sardinia’s Emerald Coast is one of the Mediterranean’s crown jewels for yachting.
-The season runs from April through October, but the sweet spots are the shoulder months — April to May and September to October — when the weather is warm, the water is beautiful, and the crowds thin out considerably.
+Sardinia's Emerald Coast is one of the Mediterranean's crown jewels.
+The season runs from April through October, but the sweet spots are April-May and September-October, when the weather holds, the water is warm, and the crowds thin.

-Sardinia does something few destinations pull off: it pairs completely unspoiled beaches with genuinely world-class accommodation.
 Dining ranges from relaxed pizzerias to Michelin-starred restaurants without the pretension that often comes with the latter.
-Hiking, kayaking, and windsurfing are all on the table for anyone who wants to stay active between sails.
+Hiking, kayaking and windsurfing are all on the table for anyone who wants to stay active between sails.
+The marine grottoes draw divers from across Europe; September water temperatures around 22 degrees make it the practical window.

-Sitting at the heart of the Mediterranean, the Balearic Islands pull together an almost contradictory mix of experiences.
-You can find cities buzzing with sophistication, nights that go on far too long, and pockets of nature so untouched they feel like a different world entirely.
-Palma, Ibiza, and Menorca each carve out their own identity, and each one gives you something genuinely worth coming back for.
+The Balearics pull together an almost contradictory set of experiences.
+Cities buzzing with polish, nights that go on far too long, and pockets of nature so untouched they feel like a different world.
+Palma, Ibiza and Menorca each carve out their own identity, and each delivers something distinct.

-Mallorca’s beaches range from intimate, sheltered coves to wide open bays lined with every amenity you could need.
+Mallorca's beaches range from intimate sheltered coves to wide open bays with full amenity cover.
 Most of the best ones sit within protected areas, which keeps them from being overrun.
-Palma, the island’s capital, brings history, high-end shopping, and cathedral architecture that stops you mid-sentence.
-Sailing the Mediterranean close to Mallorca puts you in position for some of the finest seaside luxury in Europe.
+Palma brings history, high-end retail and cathedral architecture that stops you mid-sentence.

-Ibiza gives you two completely different islands depending on when you show up.
-By day, places like Punta Galera and Cala Olivera offer the kind of serene, golden-water calm that makes you want to stay anchored indefinitely.
-By night, the island shifts into something else entirely.
-It handles family trips, romantic getaways, and serious party itineraries with equal confidence.
+Ibiza gives you two completely different islands depending on when you arrive.
+By day, Punta Galera and Cala Olivera deliver the kind of serene golden-water calm that makes you want to stay anchored indefinitely.
+By night, the island shifts into something else.

 IslandKey AttractionsActivitiesStarting Prices